kaviarjs/core/DOCUMENTATION.md

 );
 ```

-This strategy is to explicitly state which hasher you want in the constructor, but in real-life scenarios, you'll most likely do this inside your own `Application Bundle`
+This strategy is to explicitly state which hasher you want in the constructor, but in real-life scenarios, you'll most likely do this inside your own `AppBundle`:

-You have 2 ways, alter the configuration of SecurityBundle:

 ```typescript
 class SecurityExtensionBundle extends Bundle {